bmpower/battlebox/README.md

 Battle Box games tend to be short; using this program helps speed up deck prep in-between games.

 ## Installation
 1. This project uses [uv](https://docs.astral.sh/uv/) to manage the project, its virtual environment and packages.
 Install uv from [here](https://docs.astral.sh/uv/getting-started/installation/).
-Once uv is installed, all that is required is activating the virtual environment in Step #3 below.
+Once uv is installed, all that is required after cloning the repository is activating the virtual environment.

 2. Clone the repository:
 ```sh